mrvishalg2004/ATC-Client-Hub/README.md

 - Node.js **18.17+** (Next.js 14 requirement)
 - npm **10+** (ships with Node 18)
-- A MongoDB instance (local Compass, Docker, or Atlas cluster)
+- A MongoDB Atlas cluster (or another MongoDB deployment)
 - A Resend account + API key (or update the email helper to your preferred provider)

 ### Installation